WHAT TO EXPECT AND FAQ’s

 + What to expect on your first visit

 If you have an injury, we will need to know as much as possible about how you got injured, what aggravates it, how long you have had it, and any details from other practitioners you may have seen.
-We will then carry out a physical assessment of the injured area.
-Injury treatment will consist of massage, manual therapy, and a rehabilitation exercise plan personalised to you, that is manageable for your lifestyle.
+Sports and massage treatment can consist of massage, manual therapy, and a rehabilitation exercise plan personalised to you, that is manageable for your lifestyle to ensure the best results for you.

 Massage treatments take place on a heated massage table to ensure your warmth, relaxation and comfort.
 Towels are used to keep you warm and dignified.